 How to Switch Medical Schemes

-If you are thinking about changing your medical aid, you are not alone.
-Thousands of South Africans switch schemes each year in the hopes of getting more benefits for less cash, or because they think another medical aid will give better service.
+If you want to switch medical schemes, you are not alone.
+Thousands of South Africans change medical aid each year in the hopes of getting more benefits for less cash, or because they think another medical aid will give better service.

 When can you switch medical aids?